archiecobbs/linode-apiv4-java/README.md

 This is a Java library for using Linode's version 4 API.

-**linode-apiv4-java-model** is the central sub-module defining Java model classes ready for JSON (de)serialization using [Jackson](https://github.com/FasterXML/jackson).
+**linode-apiv4-java-model** defines Java model classes ready for JSON (de)serialization using [Jackson](https://github.com/FasterXML/jackson).

-The **linode-apiv4-java-spring** sub-module utilitize some [Spring Framework](https://spring.io/) functionality to provide a convenient API for performing Linode REST API queries over HTTPS.
+**linode-apiv4-java-spring** relies on [Spring Framework](https://spring.io/) functionality to provide a convenient API for performing Linode REST API queries over HTTPS.

-The **linode-apiv4-java-workers** sub-module add to that, implemeting a basic "worker pool" service.
+**linode-apiv4-java-workers** adds a basic "worker pool" service on top of that.

 ### Status

-**Current status:** partially complete; not fully tested.
+**Current status:** partially complete; partially tested.

 Current release: None yet